flare-foundation/docs/docs/infra/observation/deploying.md

 Please note that whitelisting is **not needed** on the **Coston and Coston 2 networks**.

-### Quick Start
+### 3. Run the Node

 This is the minimum command to quickly get your node up and running.
-To understand each parameter read the following section.
+To understand each parameter read the following step before launching the node.

 === "Flare"